Meet Our Sport Psychologist

 UW Health Sports Medicine offers sport psychology services for athletes who want to best use their mental and emotional skills to achieve peak athletic performance.

 Learn strategies to strengthen your "mental game" and effectively deal with sports challenges.
-Register for Get Your Head in the Game
+Register online

 Competition can cause some athletes to react both physically and mentally in a way that can affect their performance negatively.
 Recreational, amateur and professional athletes can work through these issues and improve athletic performance with the help of a sport psychologist.